INtegrative bodywork

 A New Beginning School of Massage, Austin, TX

-⦁ 750-hour massage therapy certification, including deep tissue and Myofascial Release
+⦁ Massage therapy certification, including deep tissue and myofascial release

 Craniosacral School, Houston, TX